AshennOne/AshennOne/README.md

 - 🌟 Dawid, 20 years, junior who aims to be a fullstack or backend developer
 - 🎓 from 2022 to present - SGGW - Informatics
-- 💼 Looking for a job
+- 💼 Employed
-- 🌱 I’m currently learning microservices and signalR
+- 🌱 I’m currently learning microservices and kubernetes

 ## Projects